MLDA-Robotics/mlda-barn-2025/Observation.md

   - What would it do?
 Make the give more variance to the velocity?

 - Tips:

   - Increase inflation to 0.31
   - Increase publish to 10.0
   - Make the map obstacle beyond the blind spot

 - weight acceleration, make the movement smoother, rejecting quick changes in the planning

+- Remove the angle theta for backtracking
+- The more value you initialize, the less N you can reduce
+- For better backtrack, remove the horizon final constraint
+- More N increase checking, but it also smooth out the path